• Skip to primary navigation

 The ingredients needed for this Cranberry Braised Short Ribs recipe are fairly simple once you have the short ribs on hand.
 Basic ingredients plus slow cooking can yield some pretty fantastic results!

-Rosemary: Rosemary is the perfect herbal addition to the short ribs.
-The bold flavor compliments the red wine and cranberry well where other herbs might just kind of disappear into the background.
+• Rosemary: Rosemary is the perfect herbal addition to the short ribs.
+The bold flavor compliments the red wine and cranberry well where other herbs might just disappear into the background on their own.

 Prepare the Braising Liquid

-To start, browning the short ribs is absolutely necessary.
-Don't skip this step!
 Choose a heavyweight Dutch oven for this recipe that can go from stovetop to oven.
-Preheat your oven and adjust the racks as needed to accommodate the pot plus the lid!
+Preheat your oven to 325°F and adjust the racks to accommodate your lidded Dutch Oven.

-Season the short ribs on all sides with salt and pepper and cook them on all sides until they are deeply browned and caramelized.
-This will bring a lot of flavor to the final dish.
-Simply heat the oil in the Dutch oven on medium heat and use a pair of tongs to rotate the meat so that each side is caramelized.
+Brown the ribs in batches so that they caramelize and don’t steam.
+Use a pair of tongs to rotate the meat so that each side is deeply browned.
 Remove each batch to a separate plate (I always use the inverted lid!) while you cook all of the short ribs.

 Remove all but about two tablespoons of fat from your Dutch oven and add in the garlic, onion, celery, and carrot.
 Cook for five minutes until the vegetables begin to soften.
 While the vegetables cook, scrape the bottom of the pot to bring up any flavorful beef bits.